radamanthus/daga/HOWTO.md

 ```
   def splash_image(st)
     st.frame = "a0:l17"
-    st.image = image.resource('splash_image')
+    st.image = image.resource('Default')
   end
 ```

-Note that the included `resources/splash_image.png` file is sized for the iPhone 6.
-If you're targetting a different screen or want to use a different splash image size, you should adjust the line `st.frame = "a0:l17"` accordingly.
+Note that the line `st.frame = "a0:l17"` is for the iPhoen 6.
+If you're targetting a different screen or want to use a different splash image size, you should adjust this line accordingly.
 See http://rubymotionquery.com/documentation/#post-147 to learn more about the RMQ grid system.

 ## Add the progress bar to the splash screen